Temple University, Japan Campus

 Temple University, Japan Campus (TUJ) is an international campus of Temple University (located in Philadelphia, Pennsylvania, United States).
 TUJ is located in Setagaya-ku, Tokyo and Fushimi-ku, Kyoto, Japan.
-It is the oldest and largest foreign university in Japan, with approximately 1,840 matriculated undergraduate students, of which approximately 40% are from Japan.
+It is the oldest and largest foreign university in Japan, with 3,319 undergraduate students, of which approximately 23% are from Japan.

 The university offers degree programs, including an AA, BA, MSEd, in TESOL, PhD in Applied Linguistics, Master in Management (MiM), and LLM, and offers semester and year-long study abroad programs for U.S. undergraduate and law students.
 In addition, TUJ offers non-degree programs including the Academic English Program (AEP), Continuing Education, and Corporate Education.
-As of 2022, TUJ enrolled 2,071 degree-seeking students: 1,841 undergraduates and 230 graduate students and 8 Boyer College of Music and Dance (Music Therapy) students.
+As of 2025, TUJ enrolled 3,538 degree program students: 3,319 undergraduates and 230 graduate students.
 Non-degree enrollment totals more than 2,155, including 1,205 Academic English Program students and more than 750 Continuing Education & Corporate Education students.
 Additionally, TUJ offers English training programs for educational organizations with an annual participation rate of roughly 160.